uberhacker/pantheon-local-drupal-development/README.md

 A. Absolutely.
 Just execute site-install and make sure the site name is not the same as an existing site, otherwise, it will be overwrote.
 Also, the site must first exist in your Pantheon dashboard.

+Q. Can I install a multi-dev site?

+A. Absolutely.
+Just make sure the site already exists in your Pantheon dashboard and include the multi-site name in the *env* argument.

 Q. Where do I access my site on the server?

 A. All sites are subdirectories of /var/www.
-So if your site is my-site, it would be located at /var/www/my-site.
+So if your site is a dev environment of my-site, it would be located at /var/www/my-site-dev.

 Q. Where is Solr?